jreyesr/duckyspark/README.md

 The parser uses [Typer](https://typer.tiangolo.com/) to build the CLI.
 Typer can be installed with `pip install typer`.

+#### Tester

+Since a parser is a reasonably complex piece of code, some test cases are useful to try and catch corner cases.
+The test script uses [unittest](https://docs.python.org/3/library/unittest.html).

+You should not need to run the tests unless you modify the parser.
+To run the parser, open a terminal session on the `parser/` directory and execute `python3 test_parser.py`.

 ### New and improved DuckyScript.
 Now with 100% more lights!

 This project uses a slightly modified version of the original DuckyScript.